readmeio/openapi-workshop/exercises/welcome/problem.md

 Through this workshop you'll be completing tidy little assignments and will learn about the basics of what the OpenAPI specification is, why we think you should learn about it, and give you some basic tutorials to get you started on your way to making your own OpenAPI definition.

 So make some coffee or tea (not included in this tutorial, sadly), hunker down, and let’s get started!

-To complete this exercise, you can run `openapi-workshop verify answers/1_welcome.json`